artperrin/image2csv/README.md

 ![Output Example](https://raw.githubusercontent.com/artperrin/Image2csv/master/readme_figures/example.PNG)

 The repository includes:
-* the source code of image2csv.py ;
+* the source code of image2csv.py,
-* the tools.py file where useful functions are implemented ;
+* the tools.py file where useful functions are implemented,
+* the grid_detector.py file to perform automatic grid detection,
 * a folder with some files used for test.

 The code is not well documented nor fully efficient as I'm a beginner in programming, and this project is a way for me to improve my skills, in particular in Python programming.